HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 embedded within an EHR which supports tight workflow integration.

 ### Alternatives considered
+Several design approaches were considered when first designing this specification, and some of those candidate designs are captured for posterity in the section linked below.

 See [Alternatives Considered].

 ### Open questions for ballot feedback